 The crying need of today is still for an honest, trustworthy revision of the King James Bible.
 However, it remains the very best English translation now extant.

-This statement was removed in a 1980 edition of the book I have in my possession.
+This statement was removed in the 1980 edition of his book.

 In this year Evangelist Dan Gilbert issued a small 31-page booklet entitled Debate: The “New Bible” Versus “Old-Fashioned Bible.”
 The objective of his booklet was solely to expose the RSV, so he did not even mention the KJV.
 Therefore, it did not teach that the KJV was inspired or inerrant.